 • 31 January 2018: opening of the exhibition Women of Independence at the Portuguese Parliament.

 • 2018: opening of online exhibitions Physical Renewal.
 Sports, Tourist, and Care Organisations in Service of Independent Poland and Spiritual Renewal.
 Cooperative, Religious, and Women’s Organisations in Service of Independent Poland on the platform Google Art&Culture.

 • 3 September 2019: opening of the outdoor exhibition General Stanisław Maczek and His Soldiers on prestigious Krakowskie Przedmieście Street in Warsaw.

 • 11 October 2019: opening of the outdoor exhibition General Stanisław Maczek and His Soldiers in Breda (The Netherlands).

 Educational and Outreach Activities

-A significant component of MHP activities is the museum's outreach activities.
-One example of this is the series of feature-film and documentary screenings, "Who’s Into Historical Things?", dedicated to history topics.
-Each screening includes commentary by historians, film experts and filmmakers in special panels.
+A significant component of what the PHM does is its outreach activities.
+One example is a series of thematic feature-film and documentary screenings delivered in 2007–2013 titled Who’s into Historical Things? focusing on history.
+Each screening was accompanied by comments from historians, film experts and filmmakers during special discussion panels.

 Patriotism of Tomorrow